0xcert/framework/docs/api/ethereum.md

 const mutation = new Mutation(provider, mutationId);
 ```

+### cancel()

+An `asynchronous` class instance `function` which attempts to cancel a mutation.
+You can only cancel a mutation that has not yet been accepted onto the blockchain.
+Canceling works by overwriting a pending mutation (using the same [nonce](https://kb.myetherwallet.com/en/transactions/what-is-nonce/)) with a new mutation that performs no action, which could also lead the `cancel` function to fail.
+The `cancel` function will throw an error if the mutation has already been accepted onto the blockchain or if you are not the originator of the mutation you want to cancel.

 ### complete()

 An `asynchronous` class instance `function` which waits until the mutation reaches the specified number of confirmations.